 To prevent jams, regularly clean the interior of your laser printer, especially the paper path and feed rollers, using a lint-free cloth.
 You can also use a specialized printer cleaning sheet if recommended by the manufacturer.
 Always power off and unplug the printer before cleaning.

 Removing a paper jam can be dangerous if not done carefully.
-The fuser unit in a laser printer operates at high temperatures and can cause burns if touched while hot.
+The fuser unit in a laser printer operates at high temperatures (over 350u00b0F) and can cause burns if touched while hot.
 Always turn off and unplug the printer and allow it to cool down for several minutes before attempting to clear any jams.

 Small pieces of torn paper left inside the printer are a common cause of recurring jams.
 Use a flashlight to thoroughly inspect all accessible areas of the paper path after clearing a jam.
 If you can't reach it, a soft pair of tweezers might help, but avoid forcing anything that could damage components.

-How often should I perform printer maintenance?
+How often should I perform maintenance on my laser printer?